 Chat with a local specialist who can help organize your trip.

-Day 5: Fly to Bali, Transfer to Ubud, Explore
+Day 5: Fly to Denpasar (Bali), Transfer to Ubud

 Explore Ubud's streets and temples at your own pace—and say hello to the locals

-Say goodbye to Java today as you fly east to Bali, a short 1.5-hour flight away.
-Look out for the spectacular volcanic Mount Bromo in East Java from the plane and Bali's Mount Agung as you come in to land.
-At Denpasar airport, your driver will be waiting to transfer you to Ubud, a culture-rich town in Bali's hills.
+Say goodbye to Java today as you pack up and journey east to Bali, a short 1.5-hour flight away.
+Look out for the spectacular volcanic Mount Bromo in East Java from the plane, and point out Bali's Mount Agung to the kids as you prepare to land.
+At the Denpasar airport, a driver will be waiting to transfer you about an hour north to Ubud, located among the island's central foothills and considered the "spiritual heart of Bali."

 Day 6: Gunung Kawi Temple Tour, Visit the Ubud Monkey Forest